AI Glossary

 Action Description Language

-It is a special language used to describe the actions an AI agent can take and their effects.
+A specialized language used to define the actions an AI agent can perform and their consequences.

 Action Model Learning (AML)